binary-manu/routerify/README.md

 already configured system, it is just easier to update a YAML file with variable definitions and re-run the playbook.
 Ensure to set `reconfigure_now` to `yes` so that changes are applied immediately.

+## PPPoE server playbook: `pppoe-server`

+There is a new helper playbook under `pppoe-server` which can be used to provision a Debian-based (only tested on Debian 13) PPPoE server, which can then be used to test uplink connectivity from a machine provisioned by the main playbook.

+This playbook is a trimmed-down version of the main one, and works in the same way.
+For the server and client to communicate, ensure they are provisioned with the same CHAP credentials and that the `wan` interfaces of both machines are connected to the same bridge.

+By default, the server will use IP `100.64.0.1` on the PPP link, and the client will get `100.64.0.2` via IPCP.
+The server can handle just one client at the moment.

 <!-- Links and resources -->
 [network-diagram]: ./docs/architecture.png